pkoperwas/pkoperwas.github.io/README.md

 ## koperwas.eu.org ##
-Just a test of free web hosting of static page content via github pages with custom domain.
+This is a test of free web hosting for static website content using GitHub Pages and a custom domain.